dotstudio-io/fi-rut/README.md

 The library will be assigned as `rut` into the `window` so you can access its methods directly via `window.rut`.

+**IMPORTANT:** Values will allways be converted to lower case to enforce consistency.

 #### Development / Debugging

 For production use the non-minified version: